AStroCvijo/Indexer_2/README.md

 `-case or -c`
 This will indicate that you want the search to be case-sensitive

+`-highlight or -h`
+This will print the line in which the string is located and highlight it

 ## Examples

 | Command                                       | Description                                                          |